MurenMurenus/MurenMurenus/README.md

 # Hey!
-I'm an ML/Backend student at the Novosibirsk State University 👋
+I'm a student at the Novosibirsk State University 👋
   ### On my GitHub you can see some projects that have been developed by my team and me.
   ## Enjoy! 🙌